lima8002/simple-login/README.md

 # Firebase Configuration

 This directory contains the Firebase configuration for the Simple Login App.
+After you create a Firebase project, you'll need to replace the values in `firebaseConfig.js` with your own and save on a folder called `utils`.

 ## firebaseConfig.js